danielrusnac/unity-fsm/README.md

-# unity-fsm
+# Unity FSM
-A simple finite-state machine (FSM) for unity.
+A simple finite-state machine for unity.